Over the years, we have collected numerous questions about Krampus and our organization. Here is a small selection of our favorites:

 Why is Krampus paired with St Nikolaus?
 Why does Krampus wear bells/chains?

-In the Salzburger tradition, it is believed that St Nikolaus is paired with Krampus as a compromise to the native population to convert them to Christianity and to bring balance to the celebration.
-In some explanations, it is believed that Krampus’ is chained in servitude to the Saint (with Krampus appearing with shackles and chains) while others believe Krampus has a willing partnership with the Saint.
+In the Salzburger tradition, it is believed that St Nikolaus is paired with Krampus as a compromise to the native population to convert them to Christianity and to bring balance (good/bad, right/wrong, etc).
+In some explanations, it is believed that Krampus is chained in servitude to the Saint (with Krampus appearing with shackles and chains) while others believe Krampus has a willing partnership with the Saint.

 Why do you celebrate something so dark?